petergrace1618/revature-project1/README.md

 Customers can:
 - Create a login
 - Apply for an account
+- Deposit funds
+- Withdraw funds
-- Deposit, withdraw, and transfer funds
+- Transfer funds
 - View transactions per account

 Employees can: